FluxLemur/citybash/README.md

 and the server will respond with the valid commands).

 ## Implementation
 The engine is implemented in C++.
-We attempt to follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+I attempt to follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 Simulations of the game mechanics are in Python (see `simulations/`).
 A guiding